// archives

 Top Articles

-How to Write an Arresting Logline: Quiz Answers
+How to Write an Arresting Tagline: Quiz Answers

 Last week, we looked at loglines – where you boil your concept down into one succinct, hooky sentence – with a fiendishly difficult quiz.
 As promised, here are the answers (click on the headline to go to the answers).
 Remember, the first thing your buyer will look at is the title, so the logline should complement and build upon it, so they get an instant feel for the tone and content of your programme.
 Give yourself a point for each one (and subtract five if you failed to get no. 6 correct).